1922 – The Birth of Jaguar

 Young Lyons immediately displayed the two traits that would be his greatest qualities for the next 50 years or so.
 His business acumen shrewdly spotted a good commercial opportunity and his eye for style appreciated the attractive appearance of these normally mundane creations.
 He felt there was great potential if the activity could be organised along business lines and production increased to make the operation viable.

 In September 1922, as soon as Lyons came of age, the Swallow Sidecar Company was formed with a bank overdraft of £1,000.
-Humble first and second floor premises were obtained in Blackpool and, with a handful of employees, production commenced.
+Humble first and second floor premises were obtained in Blackpool and, with a handful of employees, production of sidecars commenced.

 Then in 1927 Herbert Austin introduced his baby car, the famous Austin Seven.
 Lyons saw another opportunity.
 He created a stylish two-seater body which was mounted on the Austin Seven chassis.
 An order for 500 was obtained from one of the main London garages, Henlys, and production commenced.
 At £175, or £185 with a hinged hardtop, the splendid little Austin Seven Swallow proved highly popular and the company introduced a Swallow body for the larger Morris Cowley chassis.